Colleges by Location

 Student Organizations

-You have a passion for media and communication?
-Butler County Community College publishes its own newspaper.
+For students interested in media and communication, Butler County Community College publishes its own newspaper.

 Student Services

-Butler County Community College provides a number of services vital for a comfortable and safe life on campus.
+Butler County Community College offers a number of services needed for a comfortable and secure life on campus.

 All in all, campus life at Butler County Community College is rich and vibrant and provides everything most students need.